 - In the UK approximately 1 person in 280,000 is diagnosed, and it is believed that many people remain undiagnosed.

-- The majority of patients with McArdle's disease first present in the first decade of life but are only diagnosed in the third or fourth decade of life.
+The majority of patients with McArdle's disease first present in the first decade of life but are only diagnosed in the third or fourth decade of life.
+One review found that about 4% of cases are diagnosed before 10 years of age and about 50% are diagnosed between 10–30 years of age.
+The main symptoms are often tiredness, cramping and exercise intolerance.

 - Clinical presentation and severity are very variable but patients typically experience reversible exercise intolerance, fatigue and acute crises (severe fatigue and painful muscle cramps, sometimes with rhabdomyolysis and myoglobinuria) triggered by static muscle contractions (eg, lifting weights) or dynamic exercise (eg, climbing stairs or running).